 As a result of the coronavirus (COVID-19) pandemic, an unprecedented number of employees are filing for unemployment throughout the country.
 Congress enacted the Coronavirus Aid Relief and Economic Security Act (CARES Act) to provide employees an additional $600 per week in unemployment benefits through July 31, 2020 under the Federal Pandemic Unemployment Compensation program.
 These benefits are 100% funded by the federal government and will not impact employers’ experience ratings.
 Several states have also acted to prevent experience ratings from spiking because of increased applications for regular unemployment benefits.
 Nevertheless, some nonprofits could experience increases in their experience ratings.

-A 501(c)(3) organization has the option of opting out of its state unemployment insurance program.
+A 501(c)(3) organization has the option of opting out of its state unemployment insurance program and choosing to self-insure.
 Instead of paying a set amount of unemployment tax to the state every year regardless of how many of its employees file claims, it reimburses the state only for unemployment claims the state actually pays out to its former employees.
-This can save big money because nonprofits typically pay more in unemployment taxes than the state pays out for the nonprofit's former employees’ claims.
+In ordinary times, this can save big money because nonprofits typically pay more in unemployment taxes than the state pays out for the nonprofit's former employees’ claims.
 In the past, many nonprofits have saved 30% to 40% over five to ten years.

-For more information on compying with IRS nonprofit regulations, see Nolo's book, Every Nonprofit's Tax Guide.
+For more information on complying with IRS nonprofit regulations, see Nolo's book, Every Nonprofit's Tax Guide.